 Chicken Under a Brick

-- 3 lb whole chicken backbone cut out and flattened
+- 3 pound whole chicken spatchcocked (backbone cut out and flattened – click for method)

 - Rinse chicken and pat chicken dry.
 Place the chicken on a large plastic cutting board, breast-side up.
-Use your hands and strength to flatten the chicken as much as possible.
+Use your hands and strength to flatten the chicken as much as possible.3 pound whole chicken

-- Mix 1 tablespoons olive oil, lemon juice, and 1 tablespoon thyme together.
+- Mix 1 tablespoon of olive oil, lemon juice, and thyme leaves together.
 Brush over the surface of the chicken.
-Let the chicken rest uncovered in the fridge for 1-2 hours.
+Let the chicken rest uncovered in the fridge for 1-2 hours.5 teaspoons olive oil, 1 tablespoon fresh lemon juice, 1 tablespoon fresh thyme leaves

 - Roast for 30 minutes.
 Remove the pan from the oven, carefully take the top skillet off and flip the chicken over.
 Add the butter, remaining thyme sprigs, and garlic cloves.
 Toss the garlic cloves in the fat and butter.
 Spoon some of the juices and fat on top of the chicken skin.
-Place back in the oven on the top rack and cook another 20 minutes or until an instant read thermometer reaches 165 degrees.
+Place back in the oven on the top rack and cook another 20 minutes or until an instant read thermometer reaches 165 degrees.5 sprigs fresh thyme, 1 tablespoon unsalted butter, 8 cloves garlic

 - Lett the chicken rest for 15 minutes.
 Use a very sharp knife to carve the chicken.
 I like to gently carve off the breasts and slice them.
 Then cut the thighs and drumettes off so guests can have a few pieces of white and dark meat.